This article describes the effects of a wasp sting.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 If an allergic reaction occurs, death may occur within 1 hour.
-The faster a patient gets medical help, the better the chance for recovery.
+The faster a person gets medical help, the better the chance for recovery.

-Symptoms in those who do not have a sting allergy are likely to go away completely within a week.
+Symptoms in people who do not have a sting allergy are likely to go away completely within a week.